Silbury Hill: 17th, 18th, and 19th centuries

 The site was first illustrated by Aubrey, the 17th-century antiquarian, whose notes were published between 1680 and 1682, in the form of his Monumenta Britannica.
 Later, Stukeley wrote that a skeleton and bridle had been discovered during tree planting on the summit in 1723.
-(Note: It is probable that the skeleton and bridle unearthed in 1723 was from a later, secondary burial.)
+(Note: It is probable that this skeleton and bridle was from a later, secondary burial.)
 In October 1776, a team of Cornish miners overseen by the Duke of Northumberland and Colonel Edward Drax sank a vertical shaft from the top.
 Brian Edwards argues that Drax and his friends – all members of Mrs. Millers's poetry set in Batheaston – were interested in Silbury Hill because they thought it paralleled the Greek legends of Apollo killing Python, the monstrous snake that lived in the Caves of Parnassus.
 In 1849, a tunnel was dug horizontally from the edge into the centre.
 In 1867, the Wiltshire Archaeological and Natural History Society excavated the east side of the hill to see if traces of the Roman road were underneath it.
 No traces were found, and later excavations south of the hill located the road in fields to the south, making a pronounced swerve to avoid the base of the hill.
 This was conclusive proof that the hill was there before the road, but the hill had provided an alignment sight-line for the road.

 20th century

 Flinders Petrie investigated the hill after the First World War.
 From 1968 to 1970 professor Richard J. C. Atkinson undertook work at Silbury which was broadcast on BBC Television.
 This excavation revealed most of the environmental evidence about the site, including the remains of winged ants which indicate that Silbury was begun in an August.
 Atkinson dug numerous trenches at the site and reopened the 1849 tunnel, where he found material suggesting a Neolithic date, although none of his radiocarbon dates are considered reliable by modern standards.
 He argued that the hill was constructed in steps, each tier being filled in with packed chalk and then smoothed off or weathered into a slope.
-Atkinson reported the C-14 date for the base layer of turf and decayed material indicated a corrected date for the commencement of Silbury was close to 2750 BCE.
+Atkinson reported the C-14 date for the base layer of turf and decayed material indicated a corrected date for the commencement of Silbury was close to 2750 BC.